 - slightly different sizes from pack to pack.

 Besides great deck boxes, Ultimate Guard also makes impressive sleeves.
 The Katana sleeves are somewhat newer, than most sleeves on this list.
-They already have quite big following of people, who even claim that Katanas are the best sleeves on the market.
+A lot of players claim that Katanas are the best sleeves on the market.

 To be fair, all of our top three picks for the best MTG card sleeves are pretty optimal.
 Which ones are truly the best is hard to say, but you won’t be disappointed with any of them.